 Backpack sprayer tanks usually come in 2-gallon, 3-gallon, or 4-gallon capacity.
 Most backpack sprayers have a 4-gallon tank.

 - Battery Operated (electric) Sprayers

 How To Select The Best Backpack Sprayer For Your Needs

 There are several types of backpack sprayers, so knowing the specific type that will suit your needs is very important.
 You should also consider the durability of the equipment and the availability of its parts if the need for repairs arises.

 Choosing the right spray wand is also important.
 It should be less susceptible to leaks and provide an accurate spray application.
+Most backpack sprayers nowadays come with an adjustable nozzle that lets you control the spray pattern.
 Selecting a wand that is compatible with TeeJet nozzles lets the user switch out and use different nozzle types needed to match different applications.